-We specialize in the treatment of depression, anxiety, alcohol, drugs, and dual diagnosis disorders.
+Mental Health Resources specializes in the treatment of depression, anxiety, alcohol, drugs, and dual diagnosis disorders.
 We provide various forms of mental health treatment to bring about positive changes in feelings, thoughts, attitudes and behaviors, as you learn new ways to view and cope with problems.
 Group and individual counseling can also lead to personal growth as you develop insights about yourself, others and the events in your life.
-We only provide medication management, counseling or psychotherapy to patients enrolled in our intensive outpatient programs.
+We only provide medication management to clients enrolled in our intensive outpatient programs.

 Effective counseling requires open and honest communication between you and your therapist, but it is more than just talking.
 When you need help, you need to talk to an experienced, trained professional.
 MHR’s therapists have the expertise, experience and objectivity necessary to devise a treatment plan based on your particular needs.
 If you are sick and tired of living with depression, anxiety, alcohol, drugs or similar problems, it helps to have someone to talk with about how to start working out of these problems.
 A trained, objective, professional can help you sort through your thoughts, feelings and behaviors and facilitate the development of insights that will help you move through the stages of change.